-Reference Points for Scrutiny Comment In terms of customer satisfaction with services provided by HRConnect, four of the five main areas of complaint in the 2011 customer survey were the same as in 2010 (Performance Reviews, Recording Leave, Design and Site Navigation, Communication/Customer Service): 3.
-What steps is DFP taking to address the source of complaints raised in these four main areas?
-In response to PwC's Review Team finding that there was no evidence of an action plan to deliver improvement, CFP may wish to consider: 4.
-Has DFP now created an action plan to deliver improvement in HRConnect?
-And if so, what measures of performance are contained within this action plan and who owns responsibility for it?
-HRConnect is assessed on a monthly basis via the contractual framework of Service Level Agreements (SLAs).
-CFP may wish to ask the Department to provide SLAs in order to gain a greater understanding of the performance of HRConnect, and: 5.
-Requesting an update on the progress of the joint review with Fujitsu over HRConnect's SLAs and Key Performance Indicators, and the outcomes from this review.
+Reference Po oints for Scrutiny Coi nment In sa profession of cut the second se terms of customer atisfaction with services rovided by HRConnect, bur of the five main areas a complaint in the 2011 ustomer survey were be same as in 2010 Performance Reviews, ecording Leave, Design nd Site Navigation, ommunication/Customer ervice): What steps is DFP taking to address the source of complaints raised in these four main areas? response to PwC's Review eam finding that there was be evidence of an action plan of deliver improvement, CFP aay wish to consider: Co I 3.
+4. 5.
 A Service Improvement Plan (SIP) is in place which seeks to identify and address areas of dissatisfaction as well as opportunities for further improvement.
 The customer survey results are a key input to this plan.
 Improvements have been made to the Performance Management System and to the HRConnect portal.
 The Department hopes to see improvement in the satisfaction figures as a result.
 Changes to the leave process have been included on the SIP for further investigation.
 A number of steps have been taken by the contractor in an effort to improve customer satisfaction and the Department is continuing to monitor this area.
-As noted above, in respect of HRConnect a Service Improvement Plan is in place, owned by ESS.
-The revised SLAs must be agreed with the contractor and negotiations are ongoing.
-Agreement has been reached on the majority of areas.
-The changes will remove SLAs identified as being of limited value; tighten up timeframes and targets for some SLAs which are being achieved, in order to drive further improvement; and introduce new SLAs to cover some areas which would benefit from greater attention.
-In particular, the Department is seeking to introduce customer satisfaction SLAs to give greater prominence to the customer experience.
-Details of the existing SLAs and recent performance are attached.

-Reference Points for Scrutiny Comment P26 CFP may wish for DFP to explain the comments made in the Benefits Progress Report, particularly in terms of 'lessons learned' in regard to future shared services projects.
+Reference Points for Scrutiny Comment P.26 CFP may wish for DFP to explain the comments made in the Benefits Progress Report, particularly in terms of 'lessons learned' in regard to future shared services projects.
 Essentially the shared service approach can facilitate better decision making - for example, outsourcing transactional work allows greater focus on decision making and strategic issues; improved management information allows better informed decisions.
 However, it does not in itself automatically result in improved decision making.
 One of the lessons learnt from the programme is that greater clarity is required at the outset as to the causal link between the projected benefits and the changes being implemented.
 P28 CFP may consider whether the goal of 'all transactions are capable of being provided electronically by 2008' can be said to have been met, if no baseline or target values were set for the measures outlined.
 1. CFP may wish to ask why no baselines of target values were set for the measures outlined in Column A?
 Furthermore, the original measure of a 70% reduction in the reliance of paper files in the Full Business Case did not feature in any of the subsequent e-HR Programme performance reviews.
 2. Why this measure no longer featured in subsequent performance reviews?
 In respect of the self-service design issues, CFP may wish to seek clarification on the steps the Department is taking to ensure that users have the best possible experience with HRConnect In effect the baseline was zero as electronic systems were not in place prior to HRConnect.
 HRConnect established electronic means of completing transactions through a combination of self service, e-forms and downloadable forms which can be e-mailed to the Shared Service Centre.
 HRConnect stores all HR information electronically.
 However, paper files remain in use for detailed historic information created prior to its introduction.
 This benefit was achieved due to the design of HRConnect, and is noted in the PIR.
 In respect of general design issues, as noted above, a Service Improvement Plan is in place which seeks to identify and address areas of dissatisfaction as well as opportunities for further improvement.